Zerotask/rust-jungle/CONTRIBUTING.md

 ## Developing

 To start the local dev server, just run `npm run dev`.
+This will start a watcher.

 ## Building

 You can build / compile the entire project with `npm run build`

-and with `npm run preview` you can test it.
+and with `npm run start` you can test it.